An impressive Buttermilk Pound Cake that needs nothing more than a dusting of sugar, some fresh fruit, and a little whipped cream – perfection!

 - In a separate mixing bowl, whisk together the flour and baking soda.

 - Add half of the flour mixture to the existing wet ingredient mixture and blend to incorporate.
 Next, blend in half a cup of the buttermilk.
 Repeat with the remaining flour mixture, and then the remaining half cup of buttermilk.

-- Carefully spoon the batter into the bundt pan.
+- Spoon the thick batter into the prepared cake pan.

 - Allow the cake to cool in the pan for 10-15 minutes before turning out onto a wire cooling rack to finish cooling completely.

 - Serve with fresh fruit and whipped cream.